FasterSpeeding/Tanjun/docs/usage.md

 likely won't need to think about automatic deferral; unless you're using [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response].

-A deferral should be finished by editing in the initial response using [AppCommandContext.edit_initial_response][tanjun.abc.AppCommandContext.edit_initial_response], and if you want a deferred response to be ephemeral you'll have to either pass `ephemeral=True` while deferring or have the ephemeral default set to [True][].
+A deferral should be finished by editing in the initial response using either [AppCommandContext.edit_initial_response][tanjun.abc.AppCommandContext.edit_initial_response] or [Context.respond][tanjun.abc.Context.respond] and if you want a deferred response to be ephemeral you'll have to either pass `ephemeral=True` while deferring or have the ephemeral default set to [True][].

 Automatic deferral can be configured using [Client.set_auto_defer_after][tanjun.clients.Client.set_auto_defer_after],